 The Windows 2008 R2 DHCP Server won’t allow reservations to fall outside of the configured address pool.
 To resolve this issue, expand the address pool to cover the entire subnet.

 If you do not want the DHCP server to assign addresses in a portion of the address pool, create an exclusion range.
 DHCP Reservations can be created even if they fall within an exclusion range.

 The new scope for this example should look like this:

-Alternatively, you could install a hotfix that is avaiable on the Microsoft website to correct this behavior.
+Alternatively, you could install a hotfix, that is available on the Microsoft website, to correct this behavior.